 The Benefits of Honey

 Honey’s beneficial properties have been known for thousands of years.
 Some types of honey have just as many antioxidants as fruits and vegetables.
 These help to protect your body from cell damage due to free radicals.
 Research has shown that raw honey can also kill unwanted bacteria and fungus.
-It naturally contains hydrogen peroxide, an antiseptic.
-It’s also a potent prebiotic, meaning it nourishes the good bacteria that live in the intestines, which are crucial not only for digestion but overall health.

 The Benefits of Ginger